Canning Venison | Canning Deer Meat

 That is it.
 No kidding.
 Just two ingredients.
 Venison and salt.
 No water or broth.
 They can in their own juice.
 You can really can any domestic or wild meat.
 Beef, elk, pork or even poultry.

-If your family is like ours, by the time January comes, your freezers are filled to the point of bursting!
-We literally have 3 freezers and every single one of them is packed to the brim.
+If your family is like ours, your freezers will be filled to the point of bursting by January.
+We literally have three freezers, and every single one of them is packed to the brim.

 Canning venison is the perfect way to give your freezers a break.
-The meat is shelf stable and perfect to whip up a great tasting dinner in no time flat!
+The meat is shelf-stable and ready to whip up a great-tasting dinner in no time flat.

-The process for canning meat is incredibly easy but you do need a specialized pressure canner.
-Although our grandmothers may have canned meat with water bath canning pots, we now know that this practice is not safe!
-Meats have low acidity levels so the extra heat that the pressure canners produce will save your family from the possibility of food borne illnesses, like botulism.
+Canning meat is incredibly easy, but you do need a specialized pressure canner.
+Although our grandmothers may have canned meat with water bath canning pots, we now know this practice is unsafe!
+Meats have low acidity levels, so the extra heat that the pressure canners produce will save your family from the possibility of foodborne illnesses like botulism.

-- Prepare jars, lids and pressure canning pot according to manufacturer’s instructions.
+- Prepare jars, lids, and pressure canning pot according to the manufacturer’s instructions.

 - Cut into chunks, cubes, strips or slices.